 These lights should remain on until you get in touch with a tow service.
-For the fastest and most efficient emergency assistance, check out Express Towing Services Corporation.

 If you suspect that your car will not make it to your destination, make sure to slow down and pull away from the road.
 Steer towards your side to a flat and safe location that is away from traffic.

 This way, you can safely have plenty of space to walk around the vehicle without getting too close to oncoming traffic.
 If someone is speeding and cannot realize in time that your car has broken down, they might crash into you if you are still on the road.

 Once you have called a tow company, sit inside the vehicle instead of standing anywhere near the road until they arrive.
 Be careful when you open any doors to step outside your car.
 Check to see if anyone is driving or cycling close to you to prevent hitting anyone.

 To prevent your car from rolling, you should always pull your emergency brakes or the handbrake.
 This is essential, especially if you need to stop on a slope or hill.

 Turn your car’s wheels away from the road.
 This will ensure that your vehicle does not roll into oncoming traffic.